akraino-edge-stack/icn/README.md

 $ vagrant ssh jump
 vagrant@jump:~$ sudo su
 root@jump:/home/vagrant# cd /icn
+root@jump:/icn# make jump_server
-root@jump:/icn# make verifier
+root@jump:/icn# make vm_cluster
 ```
 `vagrant up --no-parallel` creates three VMs: vm-jump, vm-machine-1,
-and vm-machine-2, each with 16GB RAM and 8 vCPUs. `make verifier`
+and vm-machine-2, each with 16GB RAM and 8 vCPUs. `make jump_server`
-installs the ICN BPA operator and the ICN BPA REST API verifier into
+installs the jump server components into vm-jump, and `make
-vm-jump, and then installs a k8s cluster on the vm-machine VMs using
+vm_cluster` installs a K8s cluster on the vm-machine VMs using Cluster
-the ICN BPA operator.
-The BPA operator installs the multi-cluster KUD
+API.
+The cluster is configured to use Flux to bring up the cluster
-to bring up k8s with all addons and plugins.
+with all addons and plugins.

 # Verifying the Setup
 ICN blueprint checks all the setup in both bare metal and VM
 deployment.
-Verify script will check that Metal3 provisioned the OS in
+Verify script will first confirm that the cluster control
-each bare metal servers by checking with a timeout period of 60 sec
-and interval of 30.
-BPA operator verifier will check whether the KUD
-installation is complete by doing plain curl command to the k8s
-cluster installed in bare metal and VM setup.
+plane is ready then run self tests of all addons and plugins.

 **Bare Metal Verifier**: Run the `make bm_verifer`, it will verify the
 bare-metal deployment.